 Whilst some of their material was new to fans, having only been released that day (I myself had barely managed to listen to the album in full before the gig), that didn’t matter.
 The songs and their performance were strong enough to cover a lack of familiarity.
 And when their better known tracks such as Miss Nothing and Make Me Wanna Die were played, the crowd loved it.

-In Taylor Momsen, they have the perfect front woman – young and sexy, a fantastic strong voice suited to rock music, a skilled performer with great stage presence (her background in acting clearly an advantage), but more than that a front woman who loves her music and relishes performing live.
+In Taylor Momsen, they have the perfect front woman – fantastic strong voice suited to rock music, a skilled performer with great stage presence (her background in acting clearly an advantage), but more than that a front woman who loves her music and relishes performing live.
 It’s no surprise that Taylor Momsen is repeatedly referred to as a rock goddess.

-Whilst their set was relatively short, to ensure that sufficient time was given over to the headliners, it was enough to show that The Pretty Reckless put on a strong show and have sufficiently good material that given headline status, they would no doubt deliver.
+Whilst their set was relatively short, to ensure that sufficient time was given over to the headliners, it was enough to show that The Pretty Reckless put on a strong show and have powerful enough material that given headline status, they would no doubt deliver.

 Fall Out Boy’s audience was mixed, attracting a crowd who became fans due to their earlier work (pre-hiatus) but also a younger crowd who were perhaps more familiar with their comeback material.
 It did not matter – all fans were completely satisfied.

 From the moment Fall Out Boy stormed the stage in balaclavas, waving a Fall Out Boy flag, they had declared the arena their own and they did not disappoint.
 Even a power failure could not halt them – the void was filled with Patrick Stump gamely performing the most acoustic of sets, attempting to quieten down the crowd to such a level that he could be heard (it worked for a moment), taking the now obligatory selfies and generally keeping the crowd amused.
 When the power kicked back in the fans erupted into a frenzy.